raypettit57/CS1110_students/uvage_documentation.md

 ## is_pressing
 Usage: `is_pressing(key)`

-Given a valid keyname, returns `True` if that computer key is currently being pressed and `False` otherwise.
+Given a valid string containing the name of a computer key, returns `True` if `key` is currently being pressed and `False` otherwise.
 If the key provided is not a valid key, a KeyError will be raised.
 See the list below for all valid key names.
 - backspace
 - tab
 - clear